xdobry/rdfglance/Readme.md

 ## Releases

-You can use ready to use binaries for windows see github releases
+You can use ready to use binaries for windows see [github releases](https://github.com/xdobry/rdfglance/releases)

 ## Contributing

 We welcome contributions from the community.
 If you would like to contribute to RDFGlance, please fork the repository and submit a pull request.
 Make sure to follow the contribution guidelines outlined in the repository.
+You can also create [github issue](https://github.com/xdobry/rdfglance/issues)

 ## License